manjunathc/udacity-driveless-car-program/p2-CarND-Traffic-Sign-Classifier-Project/README.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
-I started with Lenet's architecture with no normalization with
+LeNet-5 is the latest convolutional network designed for handwritten and machine-printed character recognition.
+I started with Lenet's architecture with  Convolution 3x3.
+The output was 5, 5, 3, 6. without Image normalization, Max Pooling or Dropouts.
 * What were some problems with the initial architecture?
+The validation and testing data accuracy was less than 85-90% even though the training accuracy was around 90%.
+I had to train for the longer duration with many iterations (Epochs > 150).
+It was time consuming and not accurate.
 * How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+I added additional layer with output of 5, 5, 3, 12 with the initial Layer.
+Additional to that I aaded Max pooling along with dropout at multiple layer using an activation function.
+This was used to reduce overfitting of the data and to improve the accuracy.
+Apart from that I did normalization of entire training set to improve the efficiency of training data.

 * Which parameters were tuned?
 How were they adjusted and why?
+Initially I started adding Dropouts followed by Max Pooling.
+I added Training dataset Normalization to improve overall efficiency.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
+Adding the Max Pooling and Dropout helps in overfitting with AdamOptimizer.

 If a well known architecture was chosen:
 * What architecture was chosen?
+Lenet's architecture was chosen based on the Latest avaialble architecture for Character recognition.

 * Why did you believe it would be relevant to the traffic sign application?
+All Traffic data contains symbols.
+So the model works well with Symbols
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+The accuracy of the training, validation proved with 20 iterations that the model works well with Traffic Images.

 ###Test a Model on New Images